Keith's Ham Radio

 I also use a ground-mounted Cushcraft Model AP-8A (with 28 buried radials) for the WARC Bands...particularly 30 Metres.
 All three antennas can be manually switched between the home and shed stations via a patch panel located in the shed.

-I've also qualified for CQ Magazine's WPX for Mixed, CW and Phone.
-And, while I'm still well short of the required number for a DXCC award, I've also confirmed contacts with amateurs in over 50 countries via our fleet of amateur radio satellites.
+I've also qualified for CQ Magazine's WPX and WAZ Awards for Mixed, CW and Phone.
+And, while I'm still well short of the required number for a DXCC award, I've also confirmed contacts with radio amateurs in over 65 entities via our fleet of amateur radio satellites.

 However, these days, I limit my actual "wallpaper" and "plaque chasing" activity to simply adding to my various HF Mixed, Phone and CW award totals for DXCC.